-- In a pot heat 2 tbsp oil.
+- In a pot heat 2-3 tbsp oil.
 Add the cumin seeds and brown slightly for 5 seconds.
 Add asafoetida powder and mix into oil for 2-3 seconds (do not burn the spice).
-Next add onions and ginger and sauté until onions are translucent about 2-3 minutes.
+Next add onions and ginger and sauté until onions are translucent about 3-5minutes.

-- Add all the spices and fry in the onions for 2-3 seconds.
+- Add the coriander powder, cumin powder, turmeric and chili powder and fry for 2-3 seconds.
 Add tomatoes and cook for 5 minutes for the tomatoes to become tender.

-- Next add cooked moong daal, salt, 2-3 cups water and chopped spinach.
+- Next add cooked moong daal and the water it is in.
+Add more water as needed to make thin the daal – about 1 cup more water.
+Add 1 tsp salt and chopped spinach.
 Cook for additional 5 minutes until hot and bubbly.
 Turn the stove off.

 - Garnish with chopped cilantro and stir in juice of 1 lemon.
 Moong daal is ready.